mwotton/mwotton.github.io/_posts/2015-04-06-paranoid-testing-in-haskell.md

 packages already chosen.

-What I'd like to propose is a command (maybe integrated with cabal?) that would take the current set of package versions (possibly as a cabal sandbox), and for each dependency, install and run its tests in a clean copy of that sandbox.
+What I'd like to propose is a command (maybe integrated with cabal?) that would take the current set of package versions from my app (possibly as a cabal sandbox), and for each dependency, install and run its tests in a clean copy of that sandbox.
 A copy is necessary because while we can expect the libraries to play well together in terms of building